hyaguchijsk/euslisp_tutorial/docs/basic_coding.md

 (send *me* :myname "Alan Smithee")
 ```
 The above replaces the member variable `myname` with `"Alan Smithee"`.
-This way, it is possible to use the same method for `set` and `get`.
+This way, it is possible to use the same method for `set` and `get` purposes.